tbrlpld/laces/README.md

 ## Patterns for using components

+Below, we want so show a few more examples of how components can be used that were not covered in the ["Getting started" section](#getting-started) above.

 ### Using dataclasses

-The above example is neat already, but is may become a little verbose when we have more than one or two arguments to pass to the component.
-You would have to list them all manually in the constructor and then assign them to the context.
+Above, we showed how to [use class properties](#using-class-properties) to add data to the component's context.
+This is a very useful and common pattern.
+However, it is a bit verbose, especially when you have many properties directly pass the properties to the template context.

-To make this a little easier, we can use dataclasses.
+To make this a little more convenient, we can use [`dataclasses`](https://docs.python.org/3.12/library/dataclasses.html#module-dataclasses).

 ```python
 # my_app/components.py